Hamiltonian Active Particles in Incompressible Fluid Membranes: Collective dynamics of pusher and puller dipoles

 \section{Collective dynamics of pusher and puller dipoles}

-We probe the dynamical consequences of the two kernels by separately simulating ensembles of identical pushers and pullers ($\sigma_i=\pm1$) with fixed, co–aligned orientations.
+We now probe the dynamical consequences of the two Hamiltonians $H_{\rm far}$ and $H_{\rm near}$ by separately time-evolving ensembles of identical pushers and pullers ($\sigma_i=\pm1$) with fixed, co–aligned orientations ($\alpha=0$).
 In the far field, the flow is vorticity–free and orientations are naturally quenched, making $H_{\rm far}$ an exact position–based Hamiltonian.
 In the near field, where vorticity is finite, a Hamiltonian description applies only in the enforced quenched–orientation limit.
 Within these regimes, we contrast the collective organization produced by $H_{\rm far}$ and $H_{\rm near}$.